-The Math Skills Center, located in Binnion 328, is open Monday to Thursday from 8am - 2pm.
+The Math Skills Center, located in Binnion 328, is open Monday and Wednesday from 8am - 8pm, Tuesday and Thursday from 8am - 6pm, and Friday from 8am - 12pm.
 Free tutoring is available for students who need help with their math courses.
 In addition, the Academic Success Center also offers supplemental instruction/tutoring for students and their hours can be found at the university web site.